broadinstitute/test-jekyll-vdauwera/about.md

 ## Resources

-### List of commands

-See the [commands](commands/) folder for text files that let you easily copy and paste the commands from the hands-on exercises.

 ### Figures

 For those of you reading the print version of the book, which does not include color figures, we've made the figures available in the [figures](https://console.cloud.google.com/storage/browser/genomics-in-the-cloud/figures/) directory of the GCS bucket.
 You may use all figures except 3-3 and 6-15 in your own non-commercial work, preferably with a notice of attribution referring to the book.
 For commercial use, please contact permissions@oreilly.com.
 Figures 3-3 and 6-15 do not belong to us, so you must request permission from their respective owners, which are noted in the book.

-### Blog

-We're developing a blog for the book at [https://broadinstitute.github.io/genomics-in-the-cloud/](https://broadinstitute.github.io/genomics-in-the-cloud/) where we will publish blog posts, additional tutorials, errata for the book, and regular updates on new features that you maay be interested in.
-Feel free to suggest blog topics by reaching out to us on Twitter or LinkedIn (see contact info below).

 ### Reporting errors